 This is especially true for sites where the irrelevant content is mostly coming from spam sites or other low-quality sources.

-Even if it was not something that you arranged as an SEO measure, a disproportionate amount of strange links often tells Google that something about your site is attracting them, wanted or not.
+Even if it was not something that you arranged as an SEO measure, a disproportionate amount of strange links often tells Google that something around your site is attracting them, wanted or not.

 Disavowing these links using Google’s provided tools is the easiest way to clear out links that you no longer want.